meditationstuff/protocol_1/index.md

 Regathering, untwisting, etc., nonmonotonically releases/relaxes muscle tension.
 Sometimes completed or near-completed gathering-into-relevance is accompanied by immersive flashbacks and/or insight.

-The above is somewhat simplified, and doesn’t go into “safe to look then look,” contextual equanimity, “inner space,” or lack thereof, and more.
+The above is somewhat simplified, and doesn’t go into “safe to look then look,” contextual equanimity, “inner space,” or lack thereof, "motor output contention," "immediate/mediate/long-range contradiction," and more.

 [<a href="#147h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]